saeeddhqan/evine/README.md

 | -regex string | Search the Regular Expression on the page contents | evine -regex 'User.+' |
 | -robots | Scrape robots.txt for URLs and using them as seeds | evine -robots |
 | -sitemap | Scrape sitemap.xml for URLs and using them as seeds | evine -sitemap |

+### VIEWS
+- URL: In this view, you should enter the URL string.
+- Options: This view is for setting options.
+- Headers: This view is for setting the HTTP Headers.
+- Keys: This view is used after the crawling web.
+  It will be used to extract the data(docs, URLs, etc) from the web pages that have been crawled.
+- Regex: This view is useful to search the Regexes in web pages that have been crawled.
+Write your Regex in this view and press Enter.
+- Response: All of the results write in this view
+- Search: This view is used to search the Regexes in the Response content.

 ## TODO